Mozilla/5.0 AppleWebKit/537.36 (KHTML, like Gecko; compatible; ClaudeBot/1.0; +claudebot@anthropic.com) TLS_AES_256_GCM_SHA384

 On our previous site, only the main links for curated art used this, but on our new site, we finally integrated it into the markdown parser so scored links are automatically created for every link in every post.

-Currently, the score is only numerical and represents how many third-party domains the linked URL loads data from – but in the future, we want to make it more granular and aware of bad actors like the big tech oligolopies, tracking services and dark patterns like forced registrations and paywalls.
+Currently, the score is only numerical and represents how many third-party domains the linked URL loads data from – but in the future, we want to make it more granular and aware of bad actors like the big tech oligopolies, tracking services and dark patterns like forced registrations and paywalls.

 As the mechanism is based on scraping the linked URL, it of course also has some limitations.
 For one, some sites block scrapers, for example: